drufball/yosai/_drafts/tunnel-vision.md

 "Let's imagine it was.
 You still nearly _killed_ yourself just to win a practice event.
 Why would you take such a huge risk for something so small?"

 Moto didn't have a response.
 When he looked back on it, he couldn't quite explain why he'd taken the practice so seriously.
 Why did he risk dying?
 He didn't care about impressing these people.
-His goals were entirely separate.

 Iruka shook her head.
-"Iga wants to make you the perfect tool.
+"Iga wants to make you the perfect weapon.
 That goes beyond combat training.
 The competitions, the prestige, the rankings.
-It's all designed to increase their control over you, to keep you from questioning too much so you'll throw away your life for the mission.
+It's all designed to increase their control over you, to keep you feeling special so you'll risk your life for the mission.

 "I used to be like you, ready to throw away anything to achieve my dreams.
 I've seen enough people die pointless deaths now to understand who's really benefitting from your boundless ambition."